15 Best Holocaust Movies on Netflix Right Now

 Humanity has often been subdued by the ruthless impulses of tyrants.
 People have been slaughtered, and freedom has been lost in many wars since the very beginning of time.
 But one of the most infamous and tragic moments of our past is the Holocaust.
 The mass genocide committed during World War II by Nazi forces and their allies resulted in the murder of close to six million Jews.
 Add to this the fact that it happened in recent history, and the war will have you questioning the very existence of humanity.
 There is a reason that, to this day, the Holocaust is considered one of the biggest genocides in the history of mankind.

-As opposed to the patriot Walraven Van Hall, who stood for the Dutch people by funding the resistance, Riphagen literally ripped the country off for his own good.
+As opposed to the patriot Walraven Van Hall, who stood for the Dutch people by funding the resistance, Riphagen ripped the country off for his own good.
 He was a traitor who treacherously stole the many riches, handed Jews over to the Nazis, systematically hunted and brought down the resistance, and subdued any kind of justice.
 ‘Riphagen – The Untouchable’ is essentially an account of the spiteful activities undertaken by Riphagen and the aftermath of these events.
-Watch the movie here.
+You can watch the movie here.

 Read More: Best Jewish Movies on Netflix

 Perhaps one of the most defining documentaries made on the life and times of Hitler, this film is about the lust for power that led to the death and displacement of millions and forced countries into war.
-The abuse of power that Hitler afflicted are put forward in an objective manner so that audiences get to know he really was.
-The fact that he actually hired a bunch of photographers for the photo-ops to further his propaganda is an astonishing truth that is the crux of this documentary.
-‘Hitler: A Career’ features rare clippings, photographs, and video reels of his speeches: all decisive moments in history.
-They also forevermore changed the course of Germany, and the rest of the world, as we know it.
-Watch the movie here.
+The abuse of power that Hitler afflicted is put forward objectively so that audiences get to know who he really was.
+The fact that he hired a bunch of photographers for the photo ops to further his propaganda is an astonishing truth that is the crux of this documentary.
+‘Hitler: A Career’ features rare clippings, photographs, and video reels of his speeches, all decisive historical moments.
+They also forevermore changed the course of Germany and the rest of the world as we know it.
+You can stream the documentary here.

 7. Camp Confidential: America’s Secret Nazis (2021)

 ‘Camp Confidential’ is a short animated documentary movie that documents the functioning of a top-secret US prisoner of war camp near Washington.
 The camp, which was kept classified for around five decades, was used by Jewish soldiers to host and interrogate Nazi prisoners of war after World War II.
-The film provides a fascinating insight into the workings of the camp and even draws up a visual plan of its construction and infrastructure, making this a must-watch for fans who enjoy a sneak-peek into history.
+The film provides a fascinating insight into the workings of the camp and even draws up a visual plan of its construction and infrastructure, making this a must-watch for fans who enjoy a sneak peek into history.
+You may watch ‘Camp Confidential: America’s Secret Nazis’ here.

 6. The Zookeeper’s Wife (2017)